rmacuna/Crown/README.md

       <button class="ender">Copy</button>
   </div>
 ```
-Of course you can change the color of all enders and labels adding the color name that you want
+Of course you can change the color of all enders and labels adding the color class that you want

 ```HTML
   <div class="cr input label">